Digital X-Ray and Intraoral Camera Technology – Anchorage

 Glimpse Your Future

-When you decide to correct or enhance your smile, it’s often difficult to determine ahead of time exactly what kind of results to expect.
-After all, a smile is a pretty personal thing, and changing your smile can feel like changing your identity.
+When you decide to correct or enhance your smile, it’s often difficult to determine precisely what results to expect.
+After all, a smile is personal, and changing your smile can feel like changing your identity.
 That’s where cosmetic digital imaging comes into play.
 Digital imaging is computer software that allows us to take your digital photograph and manipulate it to reflect the procedures you’re considering.
 The result is a photo that shows you what your smile would look like after treatment.
-Whether you’re considering teeth whitening, straightening, bonding, veneers, or a complete smile makeover, digital imaging technology lets you see into your future.
+Whether considering teeth whitening, straightening, bonding, veneers, or a complete smile makeover, digital imaging technology lets you see into your future.

 The process is quite simple.
 Once your dentist has completed your oral exam and discussed your smile goals, a treatment plan will be created.
-Various digital photos of your current smile will be taken and change factors will be keyed into the computer.
-The computer will immediately generate one or more graphic images that accurately demonstrate how the changes will affect the appearance of your mouth, as well as your overall facial appearance.
+Various digital photos of your current smile will be taken, and change factors will be keyed into the computer.
+The computer will immediately generate one or more graphic images that accurately demonstrate how the changes will affect the appearance of your mouth and overall facial appearance.
 You can also make custom changes to be sure you get what you want.

-It’s a fun process, and it can instigate excitement similar to when a sonogram reveals the gender of a new baby.
-Plus, you can take a photo of the new you home to share with family or friends.
+It’s a fun process that can help you realize that your smile makeover can soon become a reality.
+Plus, you can take a photo of your potential results home to share with family or friends.

-Informed patients make wise decisions, and digital imaging allows you the opportunity to actually glimpse your future before committing to treatment.
+Informed patients make wise decisions; digital imaging lets you glimpse your future before committing to treatment.
 What more could you ask for?

-Wondering how Anchorage dental technology can help you? visit our Contact Us page and reserve some time today!
+Wondering how Dental Technology can help you?
+Please call (907) 349-0022 and reserve some time today!